Guide to the best Wisconsin Dells hiking trails, including the best Ice Age Trails and waterfalls near Wisconsin Dells

 Where to Stay in Wisconsin Dells

-There are a lot of amazing accommodation options in Wisconsin Dells, a few of my favorites are:
+There are a lot of amazing Wisconsin Dells Resorts, a few of my favorites are:

 However, if none of these places suit your needs, check out my post on the best vacation rentals in Wisconsin Dells for more great options.

 1. The Ice Age Trail – Gibraltar Rock Segment

 The Ice Age Trails in Wisconsin cover about 1000 miles, but the trail is incomplete, leaving us with short segments ready to be explored.